Be a good foreshore neighbour

 Private beach access trampling erosion

-Stay on public paths: Straying from public paths tramples native plants, spreads weeds and causes erosion.
-Making or using private paths clears and fragments native vegetation, causes erosion, spreads weeds and provides easy, cleared access for non-native predatory animals.
-They create weak spots for severe weather impacts and opens the foreshore to increased salt, wind and storm damage.
+Stay on public paths: Why?
+Straying from public paths tramples native plants, spreads weeds and causes erosion.
+Making or using private paths clears and fragments native vegetation, causes erosion, spreads weeds and provides easy movement for foxes and cats.

-Protect native vegetation: Mowing, pruning, cutting, breaking, pulling, poisoning and clearing native vegetation – including trees, shrubs and ground covers - makes the remaining vegetation more vulnerable to weeds, wind and salt damage.
-It reduces the foreshore’s ability to mitigate severe weather, reduce sediment and erosion and be wildlife corridors and habitat.
-Protecting the edges of native vegetation areas helps protect core conservation and larger ecosystem areas.
+Protect native vegetation: Why?
+Mowing, pruning, cutting, breaking, pulling, poisoning and clearing native foreshore vegetation – including trees, shrubs and ground covers - makes the remaining vegetation more vulnerable to weeds, wind and salt damage.
+It reduces the dunes ability to protect us from severe weather, reduce erosion and be wildlife habitat.

-Keep your dog out of the dunes: Dogs in dunes can cause erosion on steep slopes and fragile front dunes and scare or attack wildlife.
-Their droppings can discourage wildlife, spread disease and make working in the dunes very unpleasant for our bush regenerators and bushcare volunteers.
+Protect the dunes from pets: Why?
+Dogs in dunes can cause erosion on steep slopes and fragile front dunes and cats and dogs can scare or attack wildlife.
+Their droppings and scent marking can discourage wildlife, spread disease and make working in the dunes very unpleasant for our bush regenerators and bushcare volunteers.